MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 The UseRPSSession switch allows you to connect to Exchange Online PowerShell using traditional remote PowerShell access to all cmdlets.
 You don't need to specify a value with this switch.

 This switch requires that Basic authentication is enabled in WinRM on the local computer.
-For more information, see [Prerequisites in the Exchange Online PowerShell module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2#turn-on-basic-authentication-in-winrm).
+For more information, see [Prerequisites in the Exchange Online PowerShell module](https://aka.ms/exov3-module#turn-on-basic-authentication-in-winrm).

-If you don't use this switch, Basic authentication in WinRM is not required, but only the subset of frequently used REST API cmdlets are available.
+If you don't use this switch, Basic authentication in WinRM is not required.

 ```yaml
 Type: SwitchParameter